-ZKB's tangible common equity (TCE) ratio stood at 17.1% as of 30 June 2021, down from 18.3% as of year-end 2020.
-The decline was driven by 3.9% higher risk-weighted assets (RWA) because of balance sheet growth, while TCE declined by 3.3% from year-end 2020 because ZKB paid out a CHF456 million dividend and for the first time accounted for the expected credit loss on its performing balance sheet and off-balance sheet exposures (following an approach similar to IFRS9).
-As of the same date, the bank's regulatory Common Equity Tier 1 (CET1) capital ratio stood at 16.4% (17.4% as of year-end 2020), while its total capital ratio stood at 17.9% (18.9% as of year-end 2020), thereby meeting the going-concern capital requirements for Swiss domestic systemically important institutions, which stipulate a 12.86% total capital ratio.
-No longer included in these requirements is the countercyclical buffer requirement for residential mortgage exposures, which was revoked by the SNB and FINMA in March 2020 and which had resulted in a 0.7% add-on for ZKB in 2019.
+ZKB's tangible common equity (TCE) ratio stood at 17.6% as of 31 December 2021, down from 18.3% as of year-end 20201.
+The decline was driven by 4.4% higher risk-weighted assets (RWA) because of balance sheet growth, while TCE only advanced by 0.5% from year-end 2020 because ZKB paid out a CHF456 million dividend and for the first time accounted for the expected credit loss on its performing balance sheet and off-balance sheet exposures (following an approach similar to IFRS9)2.
+As of the same date, the bank's regulatory Common Equity Tier 1 (CET1) capital ratio stood at 17.0% (17.4% as of year-end 2020), while its total capital ratio was unchanged at 19.7%, thereby meeting the going-concern capital requirements for Swiss domestic systemically important institutions.

 The bank's solid capitalisation levels reflect rising regulatory requirements, largely driven by ZKB's classification as a domestic systemically important institution by decree of the SNB.
 As of January 2019, new gone-concern capital requirements, equal to 40% of the going-concern capital requirements for domestic systemically important banks such as ZKB came into effect, phasing in until January 2026.
 Moreover, in September 2019, FINMA levied additional gone-concern capital requirements on ZKB, which will also phase in and result in a total gone-concern capital requirement of 7.9% of RWA in 2026.
-As of 30 June 2021, the transitional goneconcern add-on stood at 2.9% of RWA, covered by Tier 2 capital instruments and the explicit guarantee of the Canton of Zurich, which can account for 50% of the gone-concern capital requirements and includes the CHF1.0 billion dotation capital reserve mentioned above.
-In the past, ZKB has taken action to improve its capital buffers above and beyond the increased capital requirements through (1) the issuance of CHF750 million and CHF315 million of high-trigger Additional Tier 1 (AT1) securities in June 2017 and October 2020, respectively; (2) the successful issuance of €500 million of low-trigger Tier 2 capital in 2015; and (3) a CHF500 million and CHF425 million increase in dotation capital made available by the canton in 2015 and 2020, respectively, resulting in a total commitment of CHF3.425 billion at present.
+As of 31 December 2021, the transitional gone-concern add-on stood at 2.9% of RWA, covered by Tier 2 capital instruments and the explicit guarantee of the Canton of Zurich, which can account for 50% of the gone-concern capital requirements and includes the CHF1.0 billion dotation capital reserve mentioned above.

+In the past, ZKB has taken action to improve its capital buffers above and beyond the increased capital requirements through (1) the issuance of CHF750 million and CHF315 million of high-trigger Additional Tier 1 (AT1) securities in June 2017 and October 2020, respectively; (2) the successful issuance of €500 million of low-trigger Tier 2 capital in 2015 and of €500 million Tier 2 capital in 2022; and (3) a CHF500 million and CHF425 million increase in dotation capital made available by the canton in 2015 and 2020, respectively, resulting in a total commitment of CHF3.425 billion at present.